ne0lith/content_sorter/README.md

 ### Handling of do_sanitize_filenames

-One particular aspect of the script that may be considered as the least desirable is the do_sanitize_filenames parameter, which is set to true by default.
+One particular aspect of the script that may be considered as the least desirable is the `do_sanitize_filenames` parameter, which is set to true by default.
 This parameter plays a role in sanitizing and cleaning up the filenames during the sorting process.

-However, it is important to note that the do_sanitize_filenames functionality may not align with my personal preferences, as it involves making modifications to the original filenames.
+However, it is important to note that the `do_sanitize_filenames` functionality may not align with my personal preferences, as it involves making modifications to the original filenames.
 This can sometimes lead to a loss of the original naming context or result in unintended changes.

-If preserving the original filenames and avoiding any alterations is a priority for you, it is highly recommended to set the do_sanitize_filenames parameter to false.
+If preserving the original filenames and avoiding any alterations is a priority for you, it is highly recommended to set the `do_sanitize_filenames` parameter to false.
 This will disable the sanitization process, allowing the filenames to remain untouched.

 ### Handling of do_renames_lowercase

-An important consideration in this script is the treatment of the do_renames_lowercase parameter.
+An important consideration in this script is the treatment of the `do_renames_lowercase` parameter.
 While the key exists and can be configured, it is essential to note that the script inherently favors lowercase file names.
-Consequently, even if the do_renames_lowercase parameter is set to false, the file names will still be transformed to lowercase.
+Consequently, even if the `do_renames_lowercase` parameter is set to false, the file names will still be transformed to lowercase.

 This behavior ensures consistency within the script and promotes conformity to lowercase naming conventions.
 It's important to be aware of this behavior when working with the script to avoid unexpected outcomes.

 ### Handling of do_remove_duplicate_extensions

-The do_remove_duplicate_extensions feature addresses the issue of multiple occurrences of file extensions within a filename.
+The `do_remove_duplicate_extensions` feature addresses the issue of multiple occurrences of file extensions within a filename.
 When enabled, this functionality attempts to remove redundant file extensions from filenames.
-For example, filename.jpg.jpg or filenamejpg.jpg would be transformed into filename.jpg.
-Additionally, cases like 0heu75gekk9f1qxw2mztu_source.mp4_thumbsc69fbac96d57811d.jpg would be modified to 0heu75gekk9f1qxw2mztu_source_thumbsc69fbac96d57811d.jpg.
+For example, `filename.jpg.jpg` or `filenamejpg.jpg` would be transformed into `filename.jpg`.
+Additionally, cases like `0heu75gekk9f1qxw2mztu_source.mp4_thumbsc69fbac96d57811d.jpg` would be modified to `0heu75gekk9f1qxw2mztu_source_thumbsc69fbac96d57811d.jpg`.

 However, it is important to note that enabling this feature carries a level of uncertainty.
 While it aims to streamline filenames by removing duplicate extensions, it may occasionally lead to unexpected results.
 Therefore, exercising caution is advised when deciding to enable or disable this feature.

 ### File Renaming with Size Mismatch

 During the file import or moving process, it's important to be aware of a specific limitation related to file renaming.
 If the script encounters a situation where it needs to rename a file due to a size mismatch, a naming convention will be applied.
-In this scenario, the file name will be modified from filename.jpg to filename_duplicate_n.jpg, where n represents the number of attempts made to find a unique file name.
+In this scenario, the file name will be modified from `filename.jpg` to `filename_duplicate_n.jpg`, where n represents the number of attempts made to find a unique file name.

 While this approach ensures that files are properly renamed to avoid conflicts, it does introduce a potential limitation.
 The original file name may be altered to include the "duplicate" label and an appended number, which could deviate from the desired naming convention or disrupt the intended file organization.